Nemes

-Nemes (/ˈnɛmɛʃ/) consisted of pieces of striped head cloth worn by pharaohs in ancient Egypt.
+Nemes (/ˈnɛmɛs/) were pieces of striped head cloth worn by pharaohs in ancient Egypt.
 It covered the whole crown and behind of the head and nape of the neck (sometimes also extending a little way down the back) and had lappets, two large flaps which hung down behind the ears and in front of both shoulders.
 It was sometimes combined with the double crown, as it is on the statues of Ramesses II at Abu Simbel.